lfrancis/CeeS-Cntrl/README.md

 The interface follows the [CeeS MIDI controller chart](https://tubbutec.de/files/CeeS/CeeS-user-guide.pdf) and maps MIDI CC values to knobs, buttons and menus that can then be [automated in a DAW](https://youtu.be/y1mWWRdPxyk).
 The app is resizable and the _About CeeS Cntrl_ screen displays credits and a starter patch for easy reference.
 A printable version of the starter patch can be opened in your browser.
 Patches can be saved to the DAW host.
 Double-clicking a knob will reset its value to zero.

-CeeS Cntrl was created with the [Cabbage Audio Framework](https://cabbageaudio.com) 2.10.0 and can run as a DAW plug-in as either AU MIDI FX or VST, and as a standalone app on MacOS, WinOS and Linux machines.
+CeeS Cntrl was created with the [Cabbage Audio Framework](https://cabbageaudio.com) 2.10.0 and can run as a DAW plug-in as either AU or VST, and as a standalone app on MacOS, WinOS and Linux machines.

 An example patch:
 <img width="1060" height="743" alt="Screengrab of the CeeS Cntrl main interface" src="https://github.com/user-attachments/assets/61819d34-9f08-429c-a81f-3a8e889f4cba" />